bbauska/JS-Definitive/README.md

 and classes are a specialized kind of object.
 They are covered in detail in Chapters 8 and 9.</p>

-The JavaScript interpreter performs automatic garbage collection for memory management.
-This means that a JavaScript programmer generally does not need to worry about destruction or deallocation of objects or other values.
+<p>The JavaScript interpreter performs automatic garbage collection for memory management.
+This means
+that a JavaScript programmer generally does not need to worry about destruction or deallocation of objects or other values.
 When a value is no longer reachable—when a program no longer has any way to refer to it—the interpreter knows it can never be used again and automatically reclaims the memory